felipevillarrealdaza/pack-calculator-gs/Readme.md

 You can modify the *size* field in the request body as needed.

-## Creating and order to calculate packs
+## Creating the order to calculate packs

 To create an order and calculate the packs needed for a specific amount of items, you must make a request similar to this: